Malta: Independence and Republic

-Malta joined the European Union in 2004 and signed the Lisbon Treaty in 2007.

-Malta achieved its independence as the State of Malta on 21 September 1964 (Independence Day).
-Under its 1964 constitution, Malta initially retained Elizabeth II as Queen of Malta and thus head of state, with a governor-general exercising executive authority on her behalf.
-In 1971, the Malta Labour Party led by Dom Mintoff won the general elections, resulting in Malta declaring itself a republic on 13 December 1974 (Republic Day) within the Commonwealth.
-A defence agreement was signed soon after independence, and after being re-negotiated in 1972, expired on 31 March 1979 (Freedom Day).
+Malta gained independence as the State of Malta on 21 September 1964.
+Under its 1964 constitution, Malta initially retained Elizabeth II as Queen of Malta and therefore head of state, with a governor-general exercising executive authority on her behalf.
+In 1971, the Malta Labour Party led by Dom Mintoff won the general elections, resulting in Malta declaring itself a republic on 13 December 1974 within the Commonwealth.
+A defence agreement was signed soon after, and after being re-negotiated in 1972, expired on 31 March 1979 (Freedom Day).
 Upon its expiry, the British base closed and lands formerly controlled by the British were given to the Maltese government.

-In the aftermath of the departure of the remaining British troops in 1979, the country intensified its participation in the Non-Aligned Movement.
+After the departure of the remaining British troops in 1979, the country intensified its participation in the Non-Aligned Movement.
 Malta adopted a policy of neutrality in 1980.
 In that same year, three of Malta's sites, including the capital Valletta, were inscribed on the UNESCO World Heritage List.
-In 1989, Malta was the venue of a summit between US President George H. W. Bush and Soviet leader Mikhail Gorbachev, their first face-to-face encounter, which signalled the end of the Cold War.
-Malta International Airport was inaugurated and became fully operational on 25 March 1992, boosting the local aircraft and tourism industry.
-A referendum on joining the European Union was held on 8 March 2003, with 53.65% in favour.
+In 1989, Malta was the venue of a summit between George H. W. Bush and Mikhail Gorbachev, which precluded the end of the Cold War.
+A referendum on joining the European Union was held on 8 March 2003, with 53.65percent in favour.
 Malta joined the European Union on 1 May 2004 and the eurozone on 1 January 2008.